 - It is forbidden for any student to carry, buy, sell or use any substances prohibited by law.
-A student suspected of taking or being under the influence of drugs may be suspended pending an investigation. - Please note that the college includes as 'drugs' solvents, aerosols and other substances e.g. legal highs, which are taken for their physiological effects. - Members of the college staff reserve the right to search bags or call in the police if there are any suspicions that students have brought drugs into the college.
+A student suspected of taking or being under the influence of drugs may be suspended pending an investigation. - Please note that the college includes as 'drugs' solvents, aerosols and other substances e.g. legal highs, which are taken for their physiological effects.
+The alcohol policy also relates to alcohol too. - Members of the college staff reserve the right to search bags or call in the police if there are any suspicions that students have brought drugs into the college.